Faheem506pk/Faheem506pk/README.md

 ### **Associate Software Engineer** at MicroMerger (02/2025 – Present)

-- Developed and launched **Speedy Eats**, a fully dynamic WordPress website with custom content management
+-  Developed and launched **Speedy Eats**, a dynamic WordPress website with custom content management and advanced features
+-  Collaborating with cross-functional teams to create modern, responsive, and high-performance web applications with a focus on **WordPress** development, **ReactJS** for frontend, and **NuxtJS** for views
+- Leading the implementation of **custom WordPress themes** and **plugins**, ensuring seamless integration with headless CMS architectures
+-  Designing and developing interactive dashboards and data visualization tools using **ReactJS** and **NuxtJS**
-- Implementing modern web development practices and solutions for client projects
+-  Ensuring efficient, scalable development practices and delivering high-quality, enterprise-grade solutions within scope and timelines
-- Working with WordPress custom development and dynamic content management systems
+-  Emphasizing **performance optimization** and **user experience** in every phase of development, from UI design to deployment

 ### **ReactJS Frontend Developer** at Alphabase.co (Internship) (11/2024 – 01/2025)